GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Range**: 10 yards

 **Effect**: Target must succeed a [Prcp] save or become dazed for a number of rounds equal to half of the points of failure.
-Additionally, regardless of their save, they receive 2 points of enebriation.
+Additionally, regardless of their save, they receive 2 points of inebriation.
 Cannot affect Fey, Fiends, Elementals, Ephemera, Sylvan, or Undead creatures.

 **At Higher Tiers**: For each tier beyond minimum, you may affect an additional creature within range or increase the range by 3 yards.
 It also increases the points of inebriation a creature receives to be equal to the spell's tier.